Shetland in Autumn for birders

 Day 3: Monday – North-west Mainland

-At least one day of wind and rain is likely on Shetland, and a day exploring Northmavine offers a good opportunity to find your own birds in less favourable conditions.
-Less attended by visiting birders due to its remoteness, some of the archipelago’s breeding birds can still be present including Red-throated Diver on small lochans.
+Northmavine in the far North-West offers good opportunity to find our own birds, and we always enjoy a great day exploring here.
+Being less attended by visiting birders due to its remoteness, some of the archipelago’s breeding birds can still be present including Red-throated Diver on small lochans.
 Great Skua often pass overhead, Red Grouse may be seen on the moorland and hunting Merlin can pop up anywhere!
-Golden Plover flocks are numerous and worthy of attention as they can attract other waders including Ruff or something rarer from the west like a Buff-breasted and Pectoral Sandpiper.
+Golden Plover flocks are numerous and worthy of attention as they can attract other waders including Ruff or something rarer from the west like an American Golen Plover, Buff-breasted and Pectoral Sandpiper.
 On exposed headlands Snow and Lapland Bunting latch onto passing flocks of Skylark, Meadow Pipit and Twite, and we have been lucky with (Horneman’s) Arctic Redpoll in this region on more than one occasion.
 Sea-watching can be rewarding, with skuas, shearwaters and perhaps a Grey Phalarope or Sabine’s Gull following storms.
-There is mammal interest too with Mountain Hare on the moors, Otter and Grey Seal in quiet Voes and chances of cetaceans including Harbour Porpoise, Risso’s Dolphin and even Orca.
+There is mammal interest too with Mountain Hare on the moors, Otter and Grey Seal in quiet bays and chances of cetaceans including Harbour Porpoise, Risso’s Dolphin and even Orca.

+Today we relocate to South Mainland taking in any rarities on the way.
+Attracting the highest density of birders, many rare and scarce birds are often found there, and we try and see as many as possible from our base.
 Less rugged than the north and with some lovely sheltered valleys, iris beds and gardens, there is plenty of habitat to explore and we often find our own rarities.
 Southbound migrants originating in Scandinavia can be numerous in the right conditions and likely are Redstart, Whinchat, Wheatear, Ring Ouzel, Pied and Spotted Flycatcher, Tree Pipit and several species of warbler.
 On some very special Shetland days Yellow-browed Warbler can be the commonest bird!
-Over the years our groups have seen too many special passerines to name them all, some highlights from the south and east being Pallid Harrier, Hoopoe, White’s Thrush, Brown and Isabelline Shrike, Siberian Rubythroat, Siberian and Stejneger’s Stonechat, Melodious, Icterine, Greenish and Western Bonelli’s Warbler, Eastern Yellow Wagtail, Short-toed Lark, Rustic and Little Bunting.
-More patience can be required with a north or westerly airflow but the rewards high, Myrtle Warbler, Swainson’s Thrush, Red-eyed Vireo and Buff-bellied Pipit among our recent successes.
+Over the years our groups have seen too many special passerines to list them all, some highlights from the south and east being Pallid Harrier, Hoopoe, White’s Thrush, Brown and Isabelline Shrike, Siberian Rubythroat, Siberian and Stejneger’s Stonechat, Melodious, Icterine, Greenish and Western Bonelli’s Warbler, Eastern Yellow and Citrine Wagtail, Rustic and Little Bunting.
+More patience can be required with a north or westerly airflow but the rewards high, such as Blackburnian Warbler in 2023!
 We stay in South Mainland, usually at Sumburgh for four nights.

 Day 6: Thursday – Another Island or even back to Unst